First-timer’s instructions

 When camping with a large group of people we have found that some complain there is not enough room in their shared bear box for all their gear.
 (For many years the Rangers let us use bearboxes in closed campsites in the rest of the campground, but in 2004 a Ranger said we would need to buy more campsites instead and that has been the policy ever since.)

 There won’t be room for everyone’s gear if we don’t plan ahead.
-Each person on the trip who shares a campsite with a total of six people, or a tenet cbain with 2 or 3 other people, must agree to use only the space in one sixth of a bearbox.
+Each person on the trip who shares a campsite with a total of six people must agree to use only the space in one sixth of a bearbox.
+(Or if you share a tent cabin with 2 or 3 other people, use only one half to 1/3rd of the space).
 A paper bag used to hold food in the bearbox will disintegrate from melted snow or rain.
-More on the logistics of using bearboxes is at Using a campsite food storage locker .
+More on the logistics of using bearboxes is at Using a campsite or tent cabin food storage locker .

 NO, you can’t keep a bear out of your campsite, but you can keep them put of your food.
 More details are at BEARS.